jeremyrrose/synched-in-part4/README.md

 Parts 3a and 3b have been merged, so all the capabilities marked **DONE** under **Our goals** below are active.

+You can see a deployed version of this repository at [https://synched-in.surge.sh/](https://synched-in.surge.sh/).

 ## Setup

 - Fork and clone this repository.